On Adversarial Robustness: A Neural Architecture Search perspective

 \paragraph{Adversarial Attacks and Robustness:} Adversarial examples, in general, refer to samples that are imperceptible to the human eye but can fool a deep classifier to predict a non-true class with high confidence.
 Adversarial examples can result in degraded performance even in the presence of perturbations too subtle to be perceived by humans.

 Existing adversarial attacks can be broadly classified into white-box and black-box attacks.
 The difference between these lies in the knowledge of the adversaries.
 In white-box attacks, the adversaries have the full knowledge of the target model, including the model architecture and parameters.
-In a black-box setting, the adversaries can only resort to the query access to generate adversarial samples.
-In the frameworks of these threat models several effective adversarial attacks have been proposed over the years such as L-BFGS~\cite{szegedyetal2013}, FGSM~\cite{fgsm}, BIM~\cite{bim}, C\&W attacks~\cite{cnwattack} JSMA~\cite{jsma}, Deep-Fool~\cite{deepfool} ,R-FGSM~\cite{rfgsm}, StepLL~\cite{stepll}, PGD~\cite{pgd} and most recently SparseFool~\cite{Modas_2019_CVPR}, F-FGSM~\cite{f-fgsm}.
+In a black-box setting, the adversaries knowledge is very limited and may not know details about the model.

+In the frameworks of these threat models, several effective adversarial attacks have been proposed over the years such as L-BFGS~\cite{szegedyetal2013}, FGSM~\cite{fgsm}, BIM~\cite{bim}, C\&W attacks~\cite{cnwattack} JSMA~\cite{jsma}, Deep-Fool~\cite{deepfool}, R-FGSM~\cite{rfgsm}, StepLL~\cite{stepll}, PGD~\cite{pgd} and most recently SparseFool~\cite{Modas_2019_CVPR}, F-FGSM~\cite{f-fgsm} and AutoPGD~\cite{autopgd}.
 For more information on adversarial attacks and defenses, please see \cite{chakrborty2018, REN2020346}.
-White-box is a stronger setting as the attackers can access the model parameters and architecture.
+White-box is a stronger setting where attackers can access the model parameters and architecture.
 It is also closely related to the network topology aspect of our study.
-So we mainly focus on the white-box setting for our work, albeit we present some results on black-box attacks in the Appendix.
+So we mainly focus on the white-box setting in our work and present some results on black-box attacks in the Appendix.